ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/JM9UP2GiQ_M?loop=1&playlist=JM9UP2GiQ_M' frameborder='0' allowfullscreen></iframe></div>
   testimonial:
     name: Henry Moreta, Buyer – Brompton Bicycle
-    quote: We build our bikes with cable assemblies made by Assembly Solutions as their quality is first class and products are always delivered on time, which is vital for our production lines.
-The team are an absolute pleasure to deal with and the overall service is 5 star!
+    quote: "We build our bikes with cable assemblies made by Assembly Solutions as their quality is first class and deliveries are always on time, which is vital for our fast moving production lines!
+The sales and engineering team are an absolute pleasure to deal with, very friendly and quick to respond to any technical changes and quotations.
+It is very easy to say that ASL are one of our best suppliers!  "
   third: >-
     ### A Family Run Quality Supplier